SNCommunity/req/pages/specials/special-down.md

 # Special down

 ## The game ain't Super Smash Bros, it won't be a platformer.
-Your up special shouldn't be directly up (or down).
+Your down special shouldn't be directly down.
 You can have it like that, but it will rarely be used that way.

 ### The game is like this:
 ![example of what Arcade Fighters is; screenshot of Street Fighter](https://sncommunity.github.io/req/assets/images/this.png)